The position of an object moving vertically along a line is given... | Study Prep in Pearson+

 Given the function , complete the following. <IMAGE>

-Find the slopes of the secant lines that pass though the points and , for and (see figure).
+Make a conjecture about the value of the limit of the slopes of the secant lines that pass through and as approaches .

 Given the function f(x)=−16x2+64x, complete the following. <IMAGE>